- Table of ContentsPrint

 Preventing Tramadol Overdose

-Getting help for a tramadol abuse problem is the first step toward preventing a tramadol overdose.
+Getting help for a tramadol abuse problem is the first step toward preventing an overdose.
 Professional recovery programs can help people struggling with addiction learn how to cope with cravings and resist future abuse.
 Program options include:

 - Outpatient treatment programs: The patient lives at home and regularly attends the treatment program for therapy sessions and sobriety assurance.